rht-labs/tech-exercise/docs/5-the-deployments-strike-back/3-a-b-deployments.md

   EOF
   ```

-2. Extend the cofiguration for the existing Pet Battle deployment (`A`) by adding the `a_b_deploy` properties to the values section.
+2. Extend the cofiguration for the existing Pet Battle deployment (`A`) by adding the `a_b_deploy` properties to the `values` section.
 Copy the below lines under `pet-battle` application definition in `/projects/tech-exercise/pet-battle/test/values.yaml` file.
   ```yaml
         a_b_deploy:
           a_weight: 80
           b_weight: 20 # 20% of the traffic will be directed to 'A'
           svc_name: pet-battle-b
   ```
-  The `pet-battle` definition in `test/values.yaml` should look something like this (the version numbers may be different)
+  The `pet-battle` definition in `test/values.yaml` should look something like this (the version numbers may be different):
   <div class="highlight" style="background: #f7f7f7">
   <pre><code class="language-yaml">
     pet-battle: